timescale/docs.timescale.com-content/getting-started/installation-yum.md

->:WARNING: Our scaling out capabilities are currently in BETA and are not available through this installation method.
+>:WARNING: These installation instructions will install the current Release Candidate for TimescaleDB 2.0, which includes the ability to setup [Multi-Node capabilities][multi-node-basic].
 For more information, please [contact us][contact] or join the #multinode-beta channel in our [community Slack][slack].

 ## yum Installation [](installation-yum)